-Winter Lectures has been a staple of programming at the Norcross Wildlife Sanctuary for many years.
+Winter Lectures have been a staple of programming at the Norcross Wildlife Sanctuary for many years.
 The program is designed to engage, educate and entertain local residents, neighbors and friends on issues of the natural world in our region.
-The lectures which occur on Saturday afternoons, beginning in January, cover a wide range of topics and are conducted by guest speakers or Norcross Wildlife staff.
+The lectures which occur on Saturday afternoons at 1:30 pm (unless otherwise noted in our schedule) beginning in January, cover a wide range of topics and are conducted by guest speakers or Norcross Wildlife staff.

 Below is a sampling of Lectures conducted in the past, to give you an idea of the sort of lectures we present.